academe/OmniPay-Payone/README.md

 * The country is ISO 3166
 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
 * The PAYONE server may send transaction status messages to the merchant server (from 185.60.20.0/24) for ALL transactions.
-  * It would be nice to have a handler for incoming messages.
-It is quite a long and flexible message.
   * They are also always ISO-8859-1 encoded, which is a little crazy, but optional conversion would be good.
-  * Some of these messages inform the merchant site of reversals or cancellation of transactions, so it is important to include them.
-  * Some of these messages seem to include credit card numbers, which does not seem right.
-  * We need to handle these to find out what happens to PENDING transactions.
-* The "param" parameter looks like a custom field that can be used for details like invoice ID.
-We should support it.
 * Other gateway types exist: iframe, "classic" (remote redirect?), JavaScript, one-click purchasing.

 ## Hosted iframe Mode